 Could you tell us about one of your favourite projects you have worked on? and why you loved it so much?

-The obvious answer is my around the world time lapse video.
-It was something that just required so much diligence, making sure I had my camera on me as much as possible and capturing at least one scene in every city I traveled to.
+The obvious answer is my around the world time-lapse video.
+It was something that just required so much diligence, making sure I had my camera on me as much as possible and capturing at least one scene in every city I travelled to.
 After I returned, I spent a fair amount of time learning all about video editing to put the video together.
-The challenge of doing something that was so different to what I was used to made the project worthwhile despite the countless hours I had to spend on it.
+The challenge of doing something that was so different to what I was used to make the project worthwhile despite the countless hours I had to spend on it.
 Aside from that, I really enjoy any project where I’m doing something new and different.
 I take a lot of pride in the end result, so even if it’s my first time attempting something, I do everything I can so that the results don’t reflect that.

 What do you enjoy the most of being a photographer?

 I love to capture moments.
 We’ve all heard that life sometimes moves too quickly.
-I agree that it does, so it is special to me to be able to capture a split second moment that freezes the happiness on the face of a mother look at her baby, or the innocent laugh of a child who for just that moment has forgotten that they are posing for a photograph.
+I agree that it does, so it is special to me to be able to capture a split-second moment that freezes the happiness on the face of a mother look at her baby, or the innocent laugh of a child who for just that moment has forgotten that they are posing for a photograph.
 Being able to capture that and then to be able to share it with my clients, friends and family brings me a lot of satisfaction.
-I am happy that my job allows to create something tangible that can trigger different emotions in people.
+I am happy that my job allows me to create something tangible that can trigger different emotions in people.

 In your opinion what is the most important skill of a good photographer?

 This is similar to my last answer.
 I think it’s important for a photographer, especially one who does portraits, to be able to look for and capture special moments.
 In order to do that, you can’t worry about things like shutter speed or aperture; that has to be second nature, and you also can’t just separate yourself completely from your subject.
 It differs depending on the type of photography you do, but as a photojournalist, you have to somehow blend into a scene despite sometimes having to be right in front of a subject during their most intimate moments.
-As a portrait photographer, you subject has to be comfortable enough to be natural around you.
+As a portrait photographer, your subject has to be comfortable enough to be natural around you.
 It varies, but I think it’s important to be able to connect with your subject.

 What kind of networks do you use to get clients?

 So far, it has been mostly word of mouth.
 I think that is the best way to get clients when you are starting out.
-I’ve also reached new clients through some of my other works such as the travel video or all my time lapse videos.
+I’ve also reached new clients through some of my other works such as the travel video or all my time-lapse videos.
 I think people are always going to be drawn to new or creative work.
 I try to let the quality of my work be my main source of advertisement.